 Aditya-L1 (2023): India's first solar observatory mission.
 Placed in a halo orbit at the Sun-Earth Lagrange Point 1 (L1), approximately 1.5 million km from Earth.
 Studies solar wind, corona, solar flares — relevant to space weather forecasting.

 Gaganyaan Mission: India's first human spaceflight programme.
 Target: 3-astronaut mission to Low Earth Orbit for 3 days.
 ISRO is training "Vyomanauts" (Gaganyatris).
-Test flights ongoing (2024); crewed mission targeted for 2026–27.
+TV-D1 abort test successful (Oct 2023); uncrewed mission with Vyomitra robot planned H2 2026; crewed mission now targeted for early 2027 (revised timeline).

 Indian Standard Time and Longitude: